SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 `checkErrata(errata name)` will return `ERRATA_APPLIES` (1/true) if the errata applies to this part, or `ERRATA_DOES_NOT_APPLY` (0/false) if the errata does not apply or is irrelevant.

 Note that checkErrata does not get compiled to a known constant unless either all specimens of the part in question or none of them have the issue.
 Right now, only the A4 AVR DB-series parts have bugs that were fixed by a subsequent die rev - but very few of them made it out of Microchip - at least to the general public.
 I ordered them basically as soon as they were for sale, and received them before they even posted the datasheet.
 Mine were still all A5s.
-Therefor, to maximize performance, **the problems corrected by A5 in the DB128 and DB64 are are reported by the core to not impact those devices**, that is, on a DB-series, `ERRATA_PLL_RUNSTBY` will be defined as 0, not 0xA5.
+Therefore, to maximize performance, **the problems corrected by A5 in the DB128 and DB64 are are reported by the core to not impact those devices**, that is, on a DB-series, `ERRATA_PLL_RUNSTBY` will be defined as 0, not 0xA5.

 When future die revs fix some of these problems, checkErrata() will no longer compile to a known constant.
 Thus, do not use it in #if statements.
 Do not use it in functions that your application relies upon the compiler constant-folding and optimizing away.